www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2025-02-25-t59-port-shell-project-to-java-and-the-network-worker.md

                    * [ ] Implement this in Python port via a new flag for that, in order not break the live server deployment.
                    * [ ] Also note, how namespaces could be done in such a scenario, in order to isolate groups of execution names more explicitly from each other.
                      This can be used, in order to isolate publicly accessible and privately accessible programs from each other at the same user, just like for meta repos.
+                   * [ ] Make `NetworkWorkerTest#testTestAtRemote()` generate multi line scripts, as these are otherwise hard to read and understand.
+                   * [ ] Safe execution script in target folder just like the Dockerfile and program script.
                * [ ] Use different `net.splitcell.shell` config folder on developer computer.
 See NET_SPLITCELLS_SHELL_CONFIG_FOLDER.
                * [ ] Remote bootstrapping should be done via Java port as well, but the bootstrap script itself stays a shell script.
                * [ ] Escape single quotes.